KingLoth/frontend-nanodegree-mobile-portfolio/README.md

 ####Part 1: Optimize PageSpeed Insights score for index.html

+1. Suppress font.
+2. pass js script at the end of the html file.
+3. pass non prior style.css at the end of html file.

 Some useful tips to help you get started:

 1. Check out the repository